lmcintyre/FFXIVHousingSim/README.md

 ## How to use it
 0. Make sure you have the game installed and updated.
-1. Clone the repository
+1. Clone the repository, clone the submodule
-2. Change all paths pointing to my local filesystem (lol) and build the launcher
+2. Change the string 'root' in `FFXIVHSLib.FFXIVHSPaths` to point to the folder you'd like the programs to use and build the solution.
+Hopefully you will not have to reference UnityEngine.dll manually.
+A post-build script copies it to the Unity project.
-3. Select a territory and click all buttons under 'Extract' but click '__Extract Map JSON__' and '__Ext Housing JSON__' __twice__.
+3. Select a territory and click all buttons under 'Extract', but click '__Extract Map JSON__' and '__Ext Housing JSON__' __twice__.
 This is what extracts models.
-4. Change all paths pointing to my local filesystem again for the Unity project, change the ward to your extracted ward in `StartupScript.cs` and click Play
+4. Change the ward to your extracted ward in `StartupScript.cs` and click Play
-5. After a minute and a half you should have a loaded map!
+5. After a few seconds you should have a loaded map!
 If you want to play around with exterior fixtures, modify the ward folder's `Landset.json` file by hand and relaunch the 'game'.

 The above documentation may be incorrect at any time and is untested.
 Visual Studio is used for the Launcher, and JetBrains Rider is used for the Unity code.